thenexthub/Codira/docs/DebuggingTheCompiler.md

 A short (non-exhaustive) list of SIL printing options:

-* `-Xllvm '-sil-print-function=SWIFT_MANGLED_NAME'`: Print the specified
+* `-Xtoolchain '-sil-print-function=LANGUAGE_MANGLED_NAME'`: Print the specified
   function after each pass which modifies the function.
 Note that for module passes, the function is printed if the pass changed _any_ function (the pass manager doesn't know which functions a module pass has changed).
   Multiple functions can be specified as a comma separated list.

-* `-Xllvm '-sil-print-functions=NAME'`: Like `-sil-print-function`, except that functions are selected if NAME is _contained_ in their mangled names.
+* `-Xtoolchain '-sil-print-functions=NAME'`: Like `-sil-print-function`, except that functions are selected if NAME is _contained_ in their mangled names.

-* `-Xllvm -sil-print-all`: Print all functions when ever a function pass modifies a function and print the entire module if a module pass modifies the SILModule.
+* `-Xtoolchain -sil-print-all`: Print all functions when ever a function pass modifies a function and print the entire module if a module pass modifies the SILModule.

-* `-Xllvm -sil-print-around=$PASS_NAME`: Print the SIL before and after a pass with name `$PASS_NAME` runs on a function or module.
+* `-Xtoolchain -sil-print-around=$PASS_NAME`: Print the SIL before and after a pass with name `$PASS_NAME` runs on a function or module.
   By default it prints the whole module.
 To print only specific functions, add `-sil-print-function` and/or `-sil-print-functions`.

-* `-Xllvm -sil-print-before=$PASS_NAME`: Like `-sil-print-around`, but prints the SIL only _before_ the specified pass runs.
+* `-Xtoolchain -sil-print-before=$PASS_NAME`: Like `-sil-print-around`, but prints the SIL only _before_ the specified pass runs.

-* `-Xllvm -sil-print-after=$PASS_NAME`: Like `-sil-print-around`, but prints the SIL only _after_ the specified pass did run.
+* `-Xtoolchain -sil-print-after=$PASS_NAME`: Like `-sil-print-around`, but prints the SIL only _after_ the specified pass did run.

 NOTE: This may emit a lot of text to stderr, so be sure to pipe the output to a file.

-### Getting CommandLine for swift stdlib from Ninja to enable dumping stdlib SIL
+### Getting CommandLine for language stdlib from Ninja to enable dumping stdlib SIL

-If one builds swift using ninja and wants to dump the SIL of the stdlib using some of the SIL dumping options from the previous section, one can use the following one-liner:
+If one builds language using ninja and wants to dump the SIL of the stdlib using some of the SIL dumping options from the previous section, one can use the following one-liner:

-    ninja -t commands | grep swiftc | grep 'Swift\.o'
+    ninja -t commands | grep languagec | grep 'Codira\.o'

-This should give one a single command line that one can use for Swift.o, perfect for applying the previous sections options to.
+This should give one a single command line that one can use for Codira.o, perfect for applying the previous sections options to.

 ### Dumping the SIL and other Data in LLDB

-When debugging the Swift compiler with LLDB (or Xcode, of course), there is even a more powerful way to examine the data in the compiler, e.g. the SIL.
+When debugging the Codira compiler with LLDB (or Xcode, of course), there is even a more powerful way to examine the data in the compiler, e.g. the SIL.
 Following LLVM's dump() convention, many SIL classes (as well as AST classes) provide a dump() function.
 You can call the dump function with LLDB's